Hamberthm/esp32-bt2ps2/README.md

 | GND       | GND      | black         |
 | Vin       | +5v      | red           |

-You can change the DATA and CLK pins to whatever suits your fancy using these lines in the .ino file:
+You can change the DATA and CLK pins to whatever suits your fancy using these lines in the main.cpp file:

 ```cpp
 const int CLK_PIN = 22;